vipinkhushu/N-C-E-T-S-T/README.md

-# NCETST 2015 | By [HAS Department YMCA University Of Science And Technology]
+# RSTTMI 2016 | By [YMCA University Of Science And Technology]
-#### Website For National Conference On Emerging Trends in Science &amp; Technology
+#### Website For National Conference On Role Of Science & Technology Towards Make In India (RSTTMI 2016)
- [HAS Department YMCA University Of Science And Technology]: <http://www.ymcaust.ac.in/has>
+ [YMCA University Of Science And Technology]: <http://www.ymcaust.ac.in/>

 > A Event Website which provides complete details of the Conference, with online payment, paper submission features.